CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/songtrack/song_04_english.md

 ## Falsetto Symbol

-If the lyrics contain a `$`, the note will be falsettoed.
+If the lyrics contain a `$`, the note will be sung in falsetto.

 \* Depending on the character and the pitch of the note (e.g., a note with a low pitch), it may not be falsetto.